scarletquasar/MelonRuntime/projects/melon-docs/modules/dotnet.md

 const assemblyName = loadAssembly("./MyAssembly.dll");
 ```

+> **Warning**
+>
+> This is an experimental method and may not work as intended.
+More development time is
+> required to grant stability.

 > **Note** (Development)
 >
 > You can get the `melon-types` typing source for this method [here](../../melon-types/dotnet.d.ts#L9) and the method core source [here](../../melon-runtime/Melon.Library/Dotnet/dotnet.js#L27).